This section provides you with resources, tools and examples to support you to write your impact case studies

 REF eligibility criteria

-Your case study is eligible for submission to the Research Excellence Framework if…
+Your case study was eligible for submission to the Research Excellence Framework in 2021 if…

 Your research was carried out between 1st January 2000 and 31 December 2020 at the University of Bath